About the Program

 Benjamin W. Porter, Associate Professor.
 Near Eastern Studies, Bronze and Iron Age Levant, field archaeology, archaeological method and theory, Near Eastern archaeology, Middle East, Arid Environments, anthropology, Heritage, tourism, and Museum Studies.

 Carol Redmount, Associate Professor.
-Near Eastern Studies.
+Egyptian Archaeology, Ceramic Studies, Eastern Mediterranean Interconnections.

 Francesca Rochberg, Professor.
 History of science, ancient near east, cuneiform studies.